segunak/SegunAkinyemi.com/docs/_posts/2024-09-05-simplfying-nonprofit-volunteering-at-microsoft-power-automate.md

 ---
 title: "Check Out My Post on Microsoft's Blog: Simplifying Nonprofit Volunteering with Power Automate"
+excerpt: "I had the opportunity to write for Microsoft's blog about Power Automate and community service, check it out!"
+last_modified_at: 2024-09-05T20:15:36
 classes: wide
 categories:
   - blog